cedeber/concise-rust-book/src/ch01-03-ownership-borrowing-slices.md

-# Ownership, Borrowing and Lifetime
+# Ownership, Borrowing and Slices

 Ownership is the most unique feature of Rust, and it enables Rust to make memory safety guarantees without needing a garbage collector.